vishalbakshi/blog/_posts/2021-09-21-shiny-census-app.md

 Each section has a download button so that people can get the CSV files or plot image for their own analysis and reporting.

-My app's server has three sections:
+My app's server has four sections:

 - Get data from the SQLite database
+- Render table and plot outputs
 - Prepare dynamic text (for filenames and the plot title)
-- Render table and plot outputs
 - Handle `data.frame` and plot downloads

 #### `ui`